Religions of the world

 Americans had been reduced to 250,000, mainly exterminated through imported diseases,

-dislocation, slavery, mass murder, genocide and suicide rates that were many times the national average.
+dislocation, slavery, mass murder, genocide, military conquest, and suicide rates that were many times the national average.
 1 Many

 of the survivors converted to Christianity.
 A resurgence of Aboriginal

 faith is currently underway.

 A Hopi or Sioux creation story (Sources differ):